kaviarjs/nova/docs/hypernova.md

 and fetches 100 posts, and 4 categories.
 If you would have used `JOIN` functionality in SQL, you would have received the categories for each post.

-Now you understand why this is a revolution for MongoDB and Meteor.
+Now you understand why this is a revolution for MongoDB.